wajra/bsb-shift-drivers/data/README.md

 # data

-This README.md contains a general guide to the data files that are used and generated for Bandara et al. (2023)
+This folder contains a general guide to the data files that are used and generated for Bandara et al. (2023)

 A brief description of the files/folders listed here and their purpose